Chat-to-Modify Patent Figures: Surgical Edits Without Full Regeneration

 Introducing Chat-to-Modify: Surgical Edits for High-Volume Teams

-PatentFig’s chat-to-modify interface changes the dynamic from generation to iteration.
+PatentFig AI’s chat-to-modify interface changes the dynamic from generation to iteration.
 Instead of asking the system to "redo everything," users can now talk directly to a specific figure.

 This interface allows patent agents and attorneys to describe specific structural changes using natural language.
 Because the system understands the context of the existing drawing, it can execute "surgical edits"—modifying only the requested element while leaving the rest of the technical illustration untouched.
 This level of control is essential for teams managing dozens of active matters who cannot afford to re-review entire drawing sets for every minor change.